PataphysicalSociety/soupault.app/site/reference-manual.md

 Plugins are treated like widgets and configured the same way.

-You can find ready to use plugins in the [Plugins](/plugins) section on this site.
+You can find a selection of useful plugins in the [Plugins](/plugins) section on this site.

 ###  Installing plugins